One of the most common issues we see in our pets is sometimes a tough topic to discuss.

 To start off, make sure you are MEASURING what you are feeding your pet- using a coffee can or a random scoop isn't accurate.
 You can find a cheap set of measuring cups at the dollar store and keep this in your food container.
 A heaping cup isn't the same as a level cup- heaping the cup overfeeds by about 10%.
 It's ok to let your pups 'graze' if they don't eat all at once, but again, you have to measure- they can graze all day, but they can't have more than the calculated amount per day; however, if you have multiple pets, feeding at a meal time and not allowing grazing is best so one pet isn't outcompeting with the other dogs for food.

 I know it can be hard to lay off the treats, especially since many dogs have been trained to beg for food through the positive reinforcement of feeding them from our plates or giving them treats for doing simple tasks, but it is very important to factor these treats into their daily diet calorie allowance.
 Avoid treats as much as possible.
 If you must give treats, make sure to subtract the calories in these treats from the daily calorie allotment.
 As the calories vary so widely and can be difficult to calculate, avoiding table scraps is best.
 Low-calorie snacks like Cheerios, apple slices, baby carrots, and even mini rice cakes are OK in moderation- but make sure you know how many calories each of these items has.
 I find that most dogs just care that they are getting *something* and aren't as concerned with what exactly we are feeding them.

 Need a good way to hide pills?
-Mini marshmallows, melon, a banana slice, fat free cream cheese, or unflavored gelatin capsules are a great way to disguise pills.
+Mini marshmallows, melon, a banana slice, fat-free cream cheese, or unflavored gelatin capsules are great ways to disguise pills.
 Also having medication compounded with a flavoring can sometimes be helpful and cuts down on the extra calories we use trying to get pills into our pets.